DJDanl/cpp-docs.pt-br/docs/standard-library/iterator-functions.md

 ### <a name="parameters"></a>Parâmetros

-`Ptr` Um ponteiro para a matriz de destino.
+*PTR* um ponteiro para a matriz de destino.

 ### <a name="return-value"></a>Valor de retorno